steverozen/single-cell-2026/install-R-etc.md

 # Install R, RStudio, and the Seurat R package

-### IMPORTANT: This make take over an hour.
+### IMPORTANT: This may take over an hour.
 You must do this before the workshop

-Sent email to sr110@duke.edu if you have problems.
+Send email to sr110@duke.edu if you have problems.
 I will also check email over the weekend.

+Please let me know if you find errors in these instructions.

 #### 1 If not already installed, install R from https://cloud.r-project.org/